 13. Use public transport (maybe)

 Miami does have an extensive public transport network but, as you can imagine, it’s designed for locals, not for sightseeing.
 Hence, I suggest you maybe use it.
-It really does depend where you want to go.
+It really does depend on where you want to go.

 How to do it: You can check routes using the official Miami transport page here but, again, I usually find Google maps more useful for direct route planning.